 I grew up going to Disney World.
-My parents took myself, my brother and two sisters multiples times while we were young.
-We went at different times and when we were different ages.
+My parents took me, my brother, and two sisters multiples times while we were young.
+We went at different times and when we were of different ages.
 The first time my brother (the youngest of the four of us) made the trip was when he was 4 years old.
 During that visit, I was 12 and it never crossed my mind if Jared was old enough to go or could have gone when he was younger.

 Here are three thoughts on the topic from my experiences.

-- Lastly, taking a child who is 8 or 9+.
+3. Lastly, taking a child who is 8 or 9+.
 This is the time they really get to get into things.
 They know what they want and they will tell you what they want.
-They are really excited about the trip, because they understand what is fully going on.
+They are really excited about the trip because they understand what is fully going on.
 The memories of these visits will more than likely stick with them for the rest of their life.
-To me, the only down side of waiting to take at this age is getting to the parks and wishing you would have taken them earlier.
+To me, the only downside of waiting to take at this age is getting to the parks and wishing you would have taken them earlier.

-Like I said, I didn’t give you the magic answer, but I hope I gave some insight and some things to think about.
+As I said, I didn’t give you the magic answer, but I hope I gave some insight and some things to think about.
 There are so many factors in deciding what is best for each family.
 What I think is most important is to do what you feel comfortable doing.
 You know your children the best.
-Also, if you would like one-on-one assistance on this topic, ask any of the Me and the Mouse Travel agents.
+Also, if you would like one-on-one assistance on this topic, ask any of the Me and The Mouse Travel agents.
 We have booked thousands of trips and have seen it all.
-Several of our agents, have their own children at different ages to Disney World and can give first-hand experience!
+Several of our agents have their own children at different ages that have gone to Disney World and can offer first-hand experience!